 Who the heck started this group and who picks the targets?

 Laura E. Davis.
 I’m a poet, editor, instructor and chronic project-starter living in San Francisco.
-I earned my MFA in Pittsburgh at Chatham University and my first chapbook, Braiding the Storm, comes out this September (Finishing Line Press).
-I’m the Founder Editor of Weave Magazine, a publication that has always sought out diversity in our pages.
+I'm the author of Braiding the Storm (Finishing Line Press, 2012), a poetry chapbook.
+I’m the founder/EIC of Weave Magazine, a publication that has always sought out diversity in our pages.
 Every issue of Weave has featured at least half women.
 We also publish a lot of LGBT writers.
-We strive to have more ethnic, age, ability, socio-economic, and regional diveristy.
+We strive to have more ethnic, age, ability, socioeconomic, and regional diversity.
 I can often be found starting new projects before finishing old ones.
 Much like this group.